 There are different types of insurance ranging from HO-1 to HO-8.
 Most average homeowners will purchase the HO-3.
 This includes the liability cost, fire, wind, and theft, but does not include damage from floods, earthquakes, wars, or nuclear accidents.
 HO-1 and HO-2 will cover less than HO-3, while HO-4 is for tenants and renters.

-If you live in a state where there is high risk for flood or earthquake, like California, then some insurance or loan companies will require you to purchase the additional coverage for floods or earthquakes.
+If you live in a state where there is a high risk for flood or earthquake, like California, then some insurance or loan companies will require you to purchase the additional coverage for floods or earthquakes.
+So, how much does home insurance cost?

 When it comes to purchasing coverage, you want a plan that will cover 100% of the costs to rebuild your home.
 These are the typical types of coverage: